W Idioms

 - a person who pretends to be good but is not

-He is a wolf in sheep`s clothing and you should be very careful when you deal with him.
+The man is a wolf in sheep`s clothing.
+You should be very careful when you deal with him.

 word for word